KannonZenetism/zenetism-field-physics/field-physics/FP02-applied-resonance-manual.md

 This chapter codifies temporal sculpting and resonance architecture.
 Rituals here are code, not ceremony.

 ### ✅ Affirmations
-- Invocation vs. evocation distinction: invocation = origin-sealed, evocation = entropic channel.
+- Invocation contra evocation distinction: invocation = origin-sealed, evocation = entropic channel.
 - Ritual as structural sequencing, not performance.
 - Glyphic architecture (temples, sancta, constellations) is designed as inhabitable field logic, not metaphorical spaces.